LET OUR DOG BITE LAWYERS IN RICHMOND VIRGINIA HELP YOU MOVE FORWARD

 How Much Compensation Can You Receive for a Dog Bite?

-The amount of damages you can recover for a dog bite varies from case to case.
+The settlement you can recover for a dog bite varies from case to case.
 It will depend on the severity of the injury, the amount of medical bills, and any other damage the dog bite caused.

 Damages you may seek in a dog bite case are separated into three categories: economic, non-economic, and punitive damages.